 Sharon: What do you think outsourced HR consultants can offer over and above in-house staff?

-Maria: As an outsider, I am not immersed in the internal politics of the organisation, so I can provide an unbiased perspective on how my clients’ HR function can be improved.
+Maria: As an outsider, I am not immersed in the internal politics of the organisation, so I can provide an unbiased perspective on how my clients’ HR functions can be improved.

 I have also seen different HR approaches tried and tested in a variety of businesses, so I can draw on that knowledge when advising on what might work for particular organisations.